North of England Bat Conference

 - Five minute bat group spotlight sessions will be scheduled between the main talks during the day

-Delegates may also choose one 90 minute workshop:
+Delegates could also choose one 90 minute workshop:

 - Introduction to Kaleidoscope Viewer;